Analysis of video condemning water baptism for gentiles

 Did Peter preach heresy?

 Let’s take it that Peter’s message about water baptism was wrong right from the beginning.
 In Matthew 16:18, Jesus declared that when he built his church, the gates of hell would not prevail against it.
 This means that this church cannot be destroyed by the devil.
 This includes the church being corrupted.
 This is OT, according to him, right?
 But those are the words of Jesus anyway.
 Then Jesus declares in John 16:12-13 that the spirit of truth would come and lead the apostles into all truth.
 Now, to tell me that after these promises, the day of Pentecost, the day that Jesus’ promise was fulfilled, came, the apostles received the Holy Spirit and went out to preach, and the first message their leader preached was heresy.
 Unbelievable!
 The gates of hell prevailed against Christ’s church on the very day of its birth, then!
 In both Matthew 16:19 and Matthew 18:18, Jesus told his disciples that he had given them the authority to permit and prohibit on earth and it would be done same in heaven.
 Paul was not even a disciple when Jesus made this declaration.
-To say that what Peter declared was heresy and Paul who came onboard later had to straighten him out is pure madness.
+To say that what Peter declared was heresy and Paul, who came onboard later, had to straighten him out is pure madness.
 It is obvious that the charge of heresy can never be levelled against Peter if we believe in the words of Christ, especially since the presenter has declared that this subject is a matter of eternal consequence.
 But this charge is exactly what his later contradiction levelled against Peter.
 Sad.

 Peter preached water baptism but only to Jews?

 The presenter quoted the event of the encounter of Peter with Cornelius and his household.
 However, funny enough, he seems to have missed the whole point of the events in that encounter.
-The short story is that God directed Peter to go and preach to Cornelius and his household.
+The short story is that God directed Peter to preach to Cornelius and his household.
 While Peter was still speaking, and before Cornelius and his household were baptized, they received the Holy Spirit.
 To understand this encounter better, we need to look at the events and statements before and after Cornelius and his household received the Holy Spirit.

 It’s interesting to know that the Jews and gentiles shared nothing in common.
 Read Jesus’ encounter with the Samaritan woman at Jacob’s well, John 4:5-29, especially verse 9.
 So even after Jesus’ resurrection and the apostles being empowered by the Holy Spirit, Peter still held the notion that Jesus’ salvation was only for the Jews.
 This is why God had to first speak to him in a vision before sending him to Cornelius and his household.
 In that vision in Acts 10:9-20, God showed Peter ritually unclean animals and asked Peter to kill and eat.
 Peter didn’t understand the vision until he was sent to Cornelius and his household.
 He declared in Acts 10:34-35, “I now realize that it is true that God treats everyone on the same basis.
 Those who fear him and do what is right are acceptable to him, no matter what race they belong to.”

 After Cornelius and his household received the Holy Spirit, Peter declared, “These people have received the Holy Spirit, just as we also did.
 Can anyone, then, stop them from being baptized with water?” – Acts 10:47.
 This statement is very central to the understanding of the encounter of Peter with Cornelius and his household.
 The question to ask is that if water baptism was not needed for salvation of the gentiles (remember that we’re dealing with gentiles here, not Jews), why did Peter insist on baptising Cornelius and his household even after they had received the Holy Spirit?
 There shouldn’t have been a need for their water baptism.
 Now study Acts 10:47 carefully.
-The way Peter put his statement indicates that water baptism was what would start the salvation process for Cornelius and his household, not the reception of the Holy Spirit (of course, the Holy Spirit has his own place in the salvation story.
-I can’t talk about that here).
+The way Peter put his statement indicates that water baptism was what would start the salvation process for Cornelius and his household, not the reception of the Holy Spirit (of course, the Holy Spirit has his own place in the salvation story, but that's a different topic).
 The fact that the Holy Spirit was poured out on Cornelius and his household was just proof to Peter that God had accepted them, and therefore he should baptize them to receive salvation.
 God was still dispelling the notion from Peter that the salvation of Christ was meant only for the Jews.
 Peter confirms this with his statement in Acts 15:7-8, “After a long debate Peter stood up and said, "My friends, you know that a long time ago God chose me from among you to preach the Good News to the Gentiles, so that they could hear and believe.
 And God, who knows the thoughts of everyone, showed his approval of the Gentiles by giving the Holy Spirit to them, just as he had to us.”
 God gave them the Holy Spirit to show his approval, not to indicate that the gentiles did not need to be baptized with water!

 Philip baptizes gentiles